Cameron McEvoy: Senior

+At the 2016 Rio Olympics, McEvoy made it through the final of the 100m freestyle finishing 7th, but failed to make it past the semi finals of the 50m freestyle.
+He won two bronze medals as part of the 4x 100m freestyle relay and 4x 100m medley relay teams.

+He was then knocked out in the heats of the 50m and 100m freestyle at the 2020 Tokyo Olympics and again won another bronze medal in the 4x 100m freestyle relay.

+At the 2023 World Aquatics Championships he won gold in the men's 50m freestyle beating out Jack Alexy and Benjamin Proud.

+In the 2024 Paris Olympics, McEvoy won the gold medal in the men's 50m freestyle with a time of 21.25 seconds, once again narrowly edging out Benjamin Proud who took the silver, and Florent Manaudou who claimed the bronze.

+In 2025, Cam defended his title as the fastest swimmer in the world, winning the 50m freestyle in a time of 21.14, beating Ben Proud and Jack Alexy.

 Personal life

-McEvoy is a physics and mathematics student at Griffith University.
+McEvoy studied physics and mathematics at Griffith University.
 At the 2016 Olympic trials he gained attention by wearing a swim cap with the signal of two merging black holes to celebrate the first observation of gravitational waves that had been announced two months earlier.
 The year before he wore a cap showing a Feynman diagram of a positron and an electron annihilating.

 McEvoy is the grandson of Barney McEvoy who played rugby league for New South Wales in 1960 and who played club rugby league for the North Sydney and Manly Warringah clubs.

 In May 2021, McEvoy offered his house for A$1.5 million or the equivalent in bitcoin.
-It's unclear if the house was sold.